B-BASCAM/react-nestjs-golang-filesearch/README.md

   percentage increment rate. **This operation may take time according to total count of files and directories.**
 - GoApp listens Redis Queue and puts the data to a buffered go channel.
 Buffered channel's capacity is twice of total goroutines count.
 - When percentage increment rate is determined, N goroutines start to listen buffered channel.
-- Goroutines take the task from channel, walk through the paths/files and update/insert mongoDB collections simultaneously.
+- Goroutines take the task from channel, walk through the paths/files and update/insert mongoDB collections calling NestJS service methods simultaneously.
 They never block each other.

 <br>
   <img src="assets/img/dbschema.png" alt="" width="500"></a>